Welcome to Sydney Dental Aesthetics and Implants;

 Any pain felt during a root canal is from the infection itself, not the treatment, and in fact, the procedure is designed to relieve pain, not cause it.

-Modern technology and the use of anaesthetics make this procedure quick, safe, typically pain-free, and an excellent way to help save the natural tooth.
+Modern technology and the use of anaesthetics and sleep dentistry make this procedure quick, safe, typically pain-free, and an excellent way to help save the natural tooth.

 How much does root canal treatment cost?